 Texas Student Teacher of the Year Award:

 - Rachel Vaughn, BSEd ’17 — story and video

 - Stephanie Wright, BSEd ’16, MSEd ’17 — story

 Award-winning field program:

 Baylor School of Education is the only university to be honored back-to-back by the National Association of Professional Development Schools (NAPDS) with the "Exemplary Professional Development School Achievement Award for its two partnerships with local school districts.
 Baylor students conduct field work in Midway and Waco ISDs under the leadership of Baylor-trained mentor teachers with on-site supervision from Baylor SOE faculty, a Baylor University Liaison, and a school-based Site Coordinator.

 2017 Exemplary Award with Midway ISD

 2018 Exemplary Award with Waco ISD

 Employment for BSEd graduates:

-May 2021 Baylor graduates who earned a BSEd in a teacher-education field, according to Baylor’s 90-day report, achieved a 97% placement rate, including nearly 12% pursuing graduate degrees.
+May 2021 Baylor graduates who earned a BSEd in a teacher-education field achieved a 100% placement rate, including nearly 12% pursuing graduate degrees.
 83% of graduates accepted full-time employment, while others chose part-time or a voluntary service positions.